Internationalization (i18n)

 />

-The translators can change the order of the arguments if needed using additional positional
+The translators can change the order of the arguments in formatted text using additional positional

-arguments.
-For example to change the order of the arguments in "Foo %s %s"
+For example to change the order of the arguments in English text "Foo %s %s"

 as "Bar %2$s %1$s"